Dr-B-Mondal-s-class/compiler-design-laboratory-1-suraj310/README.md

 ## Lab work
-Kindly refer to respective readme files of all days for further detailed info and outputs.
+Kindly refer to respective readme files of all days for further detailed information.